 3.3.1.
 Organisational security should be owned, governed and promoted at the highest organizational level;

 3.3.2.
-Security risks are assessed and managed appropriately and proportionately, including those specific to the supply chain;
+Security risks are assessed based on the predefined threats and managed appropriately and proportionately, including those specific to the supply chain;

 3.3.3.
 Organizations should implement cyber security monitoring and incident response to ensure systems are secure over their lifetime;